A Netflix for video games? Why a longtime dream is closer than ever to coming true.

 [Here's why AT&T and the Justice Department are at odds over Time Warner]

 Meanwhile, the growing consolidation of media and technology firms raises other questions for the future of streaming games.
-For example, Verizon’s fledgling gaming service would likely compete against similar platforms run by Amazon, Google and Microsoft.
+For example, Verizon’s fledgling gaming service would probably compete with similar platforms run by Amazon, Google and Microsoft.
 Some gamers, such as Burdette, fear that could lead to Verizon giving preferential treatment to its gaming service on its own broadband network at the expense of its competitors.

-“They will definitely prioritize their own services if they find it lucrative enough,” said Burdette.
+“They will definitely prioritize their own services if they find it lucrative enough,” Burdette said.
 “Throttling will absolutely be an issue.”

-Verizon didn’t immediately respond to a request for comment on how the company might treat its cloud gaming service on its network.
+Verizon declined to comment on how the company might treat cloud gaming services on its network, saying that it frequently conducts “internal and external proof of concept trials to explore new ways to enrich the customer experience and expand our portfolio of products and services.”
+The company declined to confirm whether Verizon is actively experimenting with a gaming service.